hc825b/obliquetree/docs/source/getting_started.md

 # Getting Started

 `obliquetree` combines advanced capabilities with efficient performance.
 It supports **oblique splits**, leveraging **L-BFGS optimization** to determine the best linear weights for splits, ensuring both speed and accuracy.
 The library also handles **categorical features**, making it suitable for datasets with mixed data types.

-Even when used in its **traditional mode**, without oblique splits, `obliquetree` outperforms `scikit-learn` in terms of speed and adds support for categorical variables, providing a significant advantage over many traditional decision tree implementations.
+In **traditional mode**, without oblique splits, `obliquetree` outperforms `scikit-learn` in terms of speed and adds support for categorical variables, providing a significant advantage over many traditional decision tree implementations.

 When the **oblique feature** is enabled, `obliquetree` dynamically selects the optimal split type between oblique and traditional splits.
 If no weights can be found to reduce impurity, it defaults to an **axis-aligned split**, ensuring robustness and adaptability in various scenarios.